askorama/orama/packages/docs/cloud/performing-search/hybrid-search.md

 As an alternative, you can provide your own vectors while inserting new documents into an Orama index.

-Once you have at least one index containing vectors, you can perform vector search by using the `search` function:
+Once you have at least one index containing vectors, you can perform hybrid search by using the `search` function:

 ```ts
 import { OramaClient } from '@oramacloud/client'